Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 Phase 3: Practice

-The practice phase is when we seek to move students beyond mere performance, and provide the necessary conditions for far transfer – using concepts across different contexts.
+The practice phase seeks to move students beyond mere performance and provide the conditions for far transfer – using concepts across different contexts.

-This can only be done when true fluency (as defined earlier) has been achieved and the students are able to use some of the space in their working memory to attend to the deeper structures of the idea.
+This can only happen when fluency is achieved and the students can use some of the space in their working memory to attend to the deeper structures of the idea.

 Phase 4: Behave

-The final phase, which McCourt sees as the most important, is the Behave phase.
-It is here that learners are given the opportunity to demonstrate a deep understanding of the concept.
+The final and most important phase is the Behave phase.
+Learners have the opportunity to demonstrate a deep understanding of the concept.

-The content we should expect the students to ‘Behave’ should not be the same content that was covered in the previous phases, but rather content already familiar with the students.
+The content we should expect the students to ‘Behave’ should not be the same content covered in the previous phases, but rather content already familiar to the students.

-As Mark McCourt puts it, ‘many teachers find it an uncomfortable – perhaps even illogical – process to plan the ‘Behave’ phase as one that relates to much earlier learning rather than the new idea, but it is crucial to do so if we want to bring about optimal gains in learning, understanding and long term recall.’
+As Mark McCourt puts it, ‘many teachers find it an uncomfortable – perhaps even illogical – process to plan the ‘Behave’ phase as one that relates to much earlier learning rather than the new idea.
+However, it is crucial to do so for optimal gains in learning, understanding and long-term recall.’

-If we want all different students with different learning profiles to reach the same level, we need to put learning for the long-term ahead of short-term-gain performances by really looking at our teaching and redesigning it around the ideas and benefits of math mastery we’ve discussed here.
+If we want all students to reach the same level, we need to put learning for the long-term ahead of short-term performances.
+Look at your teaching and redesign it around the ideas and benefits of math mastery discussed here.

-It’s further worth remembering that it will take time for the full impacts of differentiation in the classroom to be known.
-There may be some short-term improvements for different groups of students, but the real strength of mastery-based differentiation and other quality first teaching strategies is in the impact they can have across a child’s education.
+It takes time to recognize the full impact of differentiation in the classroom.
+There may be some short-term improvements for different groups of students but the real strength of mastery-based differentiation and other quality first teaching strategies is in the impact they can have across a child’s education.

 Do you have students who need extra support in math?